 The order will help to minimise the risk that these higher activity radioactive sources might be diverted from their legitimate uses.

-- The risk of the sources being diverted to terrorist use.
-In assessing this, ECO will rely on any relevant secret and open source intelligence, the track record of the end user and the capability and attitude of the importing state as regards the security of these sources.
+- the risk of the sources being diverted to terrorist use and ECJU will rely on any relevant secret and open source intelligence, the track record of the end user and the capability and attitude of the importing state to assess the security of these sources

-- ECO’s assessment of the commitment demonstrated by the recipient country in implementing and adhering to the IAEA Code of Conduct on the Safety and Security of Radioactive Sources.
+- ECJU’s assessment of the commitment demonstrated by the recipient country in implementing and adhering to the IAEA Code of Conduct on the Safety and Security of Radioactive Sources

 These criteria are published in accordance with Section 9 of the Export Control Act 2002.
-Assessments are made on a case-by-case basis and may vary in accordance with new information received and changing circumstances.
-Therefore an exporter should not assume that a decision sets a precedent, though of course ECO does try to ensure consistency.
+Assessments are made on a case-by-case basis.

-A licence may be revoked at any time if new information comes to light or ECO considers the first decision was erroneous.
+A licence may be revoked at any time if new information comes to light or ECJU considers the first decision was erroneous.

 Updates and further advice about controls on radioactive sources

-Alternatively, if you have any further specific questions about export licensing of radioactive sources you can contact the Export Licensing Manager of Radioactive Sources on the BIS Radioactive Sources Enquiry Line: 020 7215 4483, email: email@example.com.
+If you have any further specific questions about export licensing of radioactive sources you can email email@example.com.

-You are advised to obtain your own legal advice where necessary and to ensure that you are referring to the latest version of the legislation.
+You are advised to obtain your own legal advice where necessary and to make sure that you are referring to the latest version of the legislation.